 The International Trade Law Review: World Trade Organization

-The World Trade Organization (WTO) provides for a comprehensive set of rules that reflect a carefully negotiated balance of rights and obligations.
-Although WTO members must honour their multilateral trade commitments, WTO rules also recognise the right of each WTO member to pursue non-trade-related public policy objectives and to adopt trade-restrictive measures in the pursuit of certain of these objectives.
-In the area of trade in goods, this balance is primarily reflected in the general and security exceptions laid down, respectively, in Articles XX and XXI of the General Agreement on Tariffs and Trade 1994 (the GATT 1994).
+The World Trade Organization (WTO) provides for a comprehensive set of rules that reflects a carefully negotiated balance of rights and obligations of WTO Members.
+While WTO Members must honour their multilateral trade commitments, WTO rules also recognise the right of each WTO Member to pursue non-trade-related public policy objectives and to adopt trade-restrictive measures in the pursuit of certain of these objectives.
+In the area of trade in goods, this balance is primarily reflected in the general and security exceptions laid down respectively in Articles XX and XXI of the General Agreement on Tariffs and Trade 1994 (the GATT 1994).

 II SIGNIFICANT LEGAL DEVELOPMENTS

 i US – Tariff Measures (DS543): settlement of the matter outside the WTO and concerns over unfair competition as a public moral objective

 On 15 September 2020, the WTO circulated the panel report in US – Tariff Measures (DS543).4 This dispute concerns China's challenge of the two sets of additional ad valorem duties adopted by the United States (US) in 2018 on products imported from China pursuant to Section 301 of the Trade Act of 1974 to address China's use of 'coercion and subterfuge to steal or otherwise improperly acquire intellectual property, trade secrets, technology, and confidential business information from U.S. companies with the aim of advantaging Chinese companies and achieving China's industrial policy goals'.5